 - 1. First, plot the data as in lecture, with per capita GMP on the y-axis and population on the x-axis.
 Add the curve function with the default values provided in lecture.
 Add two more curves corresponding to a = 0.1 and a = 0.15; use the col option to give each curve a different color (of your choice). - 2.
-Write a function, called mse(), which calculates the mean squared error of the model on a given data set. mse() should take three arguments: a numeric vector of length two, the first component standing for $y_0$ and the second for a; a numerical vector containing the values of N; and a numerical vector containing the values of Y. The function should return a single numerical value.
-The latter two arguments should have as the default values the columns pop and pcgmp (respectively) from the gmp data frame from lecture.
+Write a function, called mse(), which calculates the mean squared error of the model on a given data set. mse() should take four arguments: a, y_0 , a numerical vector containing the values of N, and a numerical vector containing the values of Y. The function should return a single numerical value. y_0 should have a default value of 6,611, and the latter two arguments should have as the default values the columns pop and pcgmp (respectively) from the gmp data frame from lecture.
 Your function may not use for() or any other loop.
 Check that, with the default data, you get the following values.

-mse(c(6611,0.15))
+mse(0.15)

 [1] 207057513

-mse(c(5000,0.10))
+mse(0.10,5000)

-[1] 298459915
+[1] 298459914

-3. R has several built-in functions for optimization, which we will meet as we go through the course.
-One of the simplest is nlm(), or non-linear minimization. nlm() takes two required arguments: a function, and a starting value for that function.
-Run nlm() three times with your function mse() and three starting value pairs for y0 and a as in nlm(mse, c(y0=6611,a=1/8))
+- 3. There is no question 3. - 4.
+R has several built-in functions for optimization, which we will meet as we go through the course.
+One of the simplest is nlm(), or nonlinear minimization. nlm() takes two required arguments: a function, and a starting value for that function.
+Run nlm() three times with your function mse() and three starting values for a as in nlm(mse, 0.125).